 - Add the sliced onion to the same pan and sauté over medium heat until softened, approximately 5-7 minutes.
-Add tomatoes with their juices, Herbes de Provence, and red pepper flakes to the pan and stir well to combine.
+Add canned tomatoes with their juices, red wine, Herbes de Provence and red pepper flakes to the pan and stir well to combine.
 Cover the pan and simmer gently until the flavors have melded and the juice has thickened slightly about 20-25 minutes, stirring occasionally.

 - Heat broiler.
 Place browned pork chops on a baking sheet or broiler pan and top each chop with a slice of the plum tomato.
 Sprinkle the chops with additional salt, pepper and Herbes de Provence and broil until the tomatoes are slightly charred and the chops become golden brown and crispy on top, approximately 5-7 minutes.